FraPochetti/visual-llms/README.md

 - Prevents gallery clutter from experiments
 - User has full control
 - Can iterate many times before committing

+**Why Replicate API?**
+- **Single unified interface** for all Google models
+  - One API key instead of multiple SDKs
+  - Consistent async prediction model
+  - Better webhook support for long-running jobs
+- **Transparent pricing** based on actual GPU usage
+  - Pay only for compute time used
+  - Clear metrics for each prediction
+  - No hidden costs or tier complexity
+- **Easier to extend** with additional models
+  - Replicate has thousands of models available
+  - Simple integration pattern for new models
+  - Community-driven model ecosystem

 **Why Dual Model Support (Imagen 4 + Nano Banana)?**
 - **Imagen 4** is specialized for high-fidelity text-to-image generation